brendansparrow/brendansparrow-com/pages/home.md

 ### MachineWorks

-Design and development for this Sheffield-based software development firm and their core product, Polygonica.
-From initial prototyping and design straight through to production code, I had a hand in all stages of production.
+Design and development for this Sheffield-based software development firm.
+From initial prototyping, UI design and graphics straight through to production code, I had a hand in all stages of production.
 I have a soft spot for any 3D graphics and software so this was a really fun challenge.

 <ul class="list-inline">
   <li>